heisantosh/timer/README.md

 	100s        time of 100 seconds
 	2m200s      time of 2 minutes 200 seconds

-By default the audacious will be used to pla the sound.
+By default the audacious application will be used to play the sound.
 The default command is:
 	audacious -H -q FILE

 where FILE is the location of the audio file.